 Because of my emotional and cultural attachments to food, I was resistant to learning about the ethical issues involved in food production, and thus remained willfully ignorant as to what was going on for several years.
 Eventually, I decided to go vegan even though I worried I would be giving up any claim to ever enjoying food again, and that it would make me feel socially ostracized.
 It turned out, surprisingly, that people were supportive of my decision and that I began enjoying food in a way I never had before.
-The most challenging part was making the decision to eat differently from the way the rest of my culture was eating, but everything fell into place after that.
+The most challenging part was making the decision to eat differently from the way the rest of my culture was eating, but everything more or less fell into place after that.

 It was Voltaire who said, “Those who can make you believe absurdities can make you commit atrocities.”
 Absurdities and atrocities.
 That to me is our society’s production and consumption of dairy products, in a nutshell.

 Now we have the opportunity to wake up from the cultural spell that was cast upon us – the spell that told us we needed milk, that it was good for us, and that consuming it was normal and natural.
 And whether or not we choose to wake up is on us.

 Milk in Reverse – 1-minute video by Peta